-The following Arbitration guidance note Produced in partnership with Vinge provides comprehensive and up to date legal information covering:
+The following Arbitration practice note Produced in partnership with Vinge provides comprehensive and up to date legal information covering:

 This Practice Note concerns emergency arbitration under the 2017 Arbitration Rules of the Arbitration Institute of the Stockholm Chamber of Commerce (SCC) (the 2017 SCC Rules).
 The 2017 SCC Rules apply to arbitrations commenced on or after 1 January 2017, unless the parties have agreed otherwise.